FabioScielzoOrtiz/DBRobustClust-docu/intro.md

-# `FastKmedoids`
+# `DBRobustClust `

 In the era of big data, data scientists are trying to solve real-world problems using multivariate and heterogeneous datasets, i.e., datasets where for each unit multiple variables of different nature are observed.
 Clustering may be a challenging problem when data are of mixed-type and present an underlying correlation structure and outlying units.

-In the paper ***Grané, A., Scielzo-Ortiz, F.: Fast k-medoids and q-Fold Fast k-medoids: New distance-based clustering algorithms for large mixed-type data, Submitted to Journal of Classification (2024)***, new efficient clustering algorithms able to deal with big data are developed and implemented in a **new Python package**, called `FastKmedoids`, hosted in the official PyPI page https://pypi.org/project/FastKmedoids/.
+In the paper ***Grané, A., Scielzo-Ortiz, F.: Fast k-medoids and q-Fold Fast k-medoids: New distance-based clustering algorithms for large mixed-type data, Submitted to Journal of Classification (2024)***, new efficient clustering algorithms able to deal with big data are developed and implemented in a **new Python package**, called `DBRobustClust `, hosted in the official PyPI page https://pypi.org/project/DBRobustClust /.

 Their performance is analyzed in rather complex mixed-type datasets, whose size go from 35k to 1M, with outlier contamination and different